Wolkabout/WolkSense-Cpp-/README.md

 Example connector, with library source included,  written in C++ for WolkAbout Smart IoT Cloud.

-Provided source is intended to be compiled and ran on unix-like systems.
+Provided source is intended to be compiled and ran on debian-like systems.

 This version publishes data via MQTT protocol to [WolkSense.com](https://wolksense.com/) cloud instance.